- I'm a Lecturer in the EECS department at UC Berkeley, and I'm teaching the new class EE16a.

 - Networking etcetera: LinkedIn

-My dissertation focuses on the fundamental nature of information flows and bottlenecks in systems.
+My dissertation focused on the fundamental nature of information flows and bottlenecks in systems.
 I'm also interested in protocols that best allow us to exploit this nature.
-I'm interested in a lot of other things too, like the Internet of Things, crowdsourcing, spectrum sharing and more.
+I'm curious about a lot of other things too, like the Internet of Things, crowdsourcing, spectrum sharing and more.
 We should talk sometime :).

 Control and Information Theory